Leading Network Transformation

 September 27 – 28 | Dusseldorf, Germany

-Join us in the heart of Düsseldorf’s fashion district at B1 in Germany for the third annual RAN World 2016.
+Join us in of Düsseldorf’s fashion district at B1 in Germany for the third annual RAN World 2016.

 RAN World discusses and addresses the real-world radio access challenges of operators; how can they host as much capacity as possible on their network, giving a seamless experience, without interference, thereby offering a better customer experience?